 With a background in Latin American Studies, Dr. Anne Burke worked for several years as a human rights campaigner/lobbyist for Amnesty International, focusing on the development of international human rights law and standards.
-In 2001 she took up postgraduate study in photography at Falmouth College of Arts and in 2004 started her doctorate research at the University of Ulster.
+In 2001 she took up postgraduate study in photography at Falmouth College of Arts and in 2004 started her doctoral research at the University of Ulster.

 BA (Hons) Spanish, Portuguese and Latin American Studies, King's College London, 1993 Diploma in Public Service Interpretation (Spanish, Law Option), Institute of Linguists, 1997 PG Diploma, Photography: Critical Practice, Falmouth College of Art, 2002 PhD (Practice based – Photography), University of Ulster, 2008 PG Cert in Higher Education Practice, Middlesex University, 2013